humdingerb/clipdinger/Readme.md

 ![screenshot](./images/clipdinger.png)

+For easier orientation, the icon of the app that a clip was copied from is drawn to the left of the text.

 The settings window has currently only one option: the number of entries in the history (the default is 50).
 Keep in mind that every clipping is kept in memory and if you copy many large blocks of text, you may clog up your memory.
 Though, for everyday use, where clippings are seldom larger than a few KiBs at most, having a few dozen entries in the history shouldn't tax memory noticeably.

-Once the limit of the history is reached, the oldest entry is removed automtically to make room for the new clipping.
+Once the limit of the history is reached, the oldest entry is removed automatically to make room for the new clipping.

-You can remove an entry by selecting it and pressing _DEL_ or remove the complete clipboard history with _Clear history_ from the History menu.
+You can remove an entry by selecting it and pressing _DEL_ or choose _Remove clip_ from the context menu.
+You remove the complete clipboard history with _Clear history_ from the History menu.

 ### Tips & Tricks